NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``NO00019`` -- ELDFISK BLEND 2011:

-    W009: Distillation fraction recovered is missing or invalid

 ``NO00020`` -- ELDFISK KOMPLEKS 2015:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00021`` -- ELLI 1999:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00022`` -- ELLI SOUTH 1999:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00023`` -- EMBLA 2002:

     W009: Distillation fraction recovered is missing or invalid